SkooveLearn PianoDownload on the App Store

 What is a bass clef?

-The bass clef is a way to notate pitches below middle C. It is also commonly known as F clef because it locates F on the staff.
+The bass clef is the most common way to notate pitches below middle C. It is also commonly known as F clef because its two dots enclose F on the staff.
 Piano bass clef notes are most frequently played with the left hand.
+Here is what the bass clef symbol looks like.

-Bass clef is a useful tool for a few reasons.
+Bass clef is useful to know for a few reasons:

-• By using both treble clef and bass clef, we can easily discern which parts of the music should be performed with the left hand and which parts should be played with the right hand.
+• By using both treble clef and bass clef piano notes, we can easily discern which parts of the music should be performed with which hand.

-• You can learn to read piano sheet music faster.
+• You can learn to read piano sheet music faster if you’re familiar with bass clef.

 Bass clef lines